Are the products vegan or vegetarian?

 We only use powdered insects, meaning whole insects that are ground into a fine powder.
 This makes our products appetising to look at for us Western consumers, and it also has the advantage of giving a high concentration of nutrition.

-The insects we use the most, buffalo worms, come from farms in the Netherlands.
+The insects we use the most, buffalo beetles, come from farms in the Netherlands.
 The buffalo's are reared vertically in a kind of shelf system, taking up very little space.
 Crickets are from similar farms.
 Currently we get our crickets from a farm in Canada.

 We think it is great if an individual chooses to be vegan/vegetarian.
 However, if you want to have a sustainable diet it is more complicated than saying it has to be 100% vegan or vegetarian.
 Having a sustainable diet means that your are providing your body with all the necessary nutrients for as few resources as possible.
 Depending on where you get your mango/avocado/soy beans from, it is not necessarily more sustainable than eating bugs, since bugs are very rich in protein, vitamin B12, iron and a range of other minerals and vitamins.